 - Change the Allow Null settings for a column.

-- Change the table filegroup or its text/image data
+- Change the table filegroup or its text/image data.

 Dropping the table can result in data loss.
 Therefore, the SQL Server Management Studio prevents this action and gives us a warning.
-There is an option “Prevent saving changes that require the table re-creation“ that is by default enabled and shows us this error.
+An option Prevent saving changes that require the table re-creation is enabled by default and shows us this error.

-How can we fix it?
+How can We Fix it?

 - Once you have disabled this option, you will no longer face this issue.
+However, it is not only one approach, and you should try the alternative method.

 Read: Identity Column in SQL Server

-What is the alternative?
+What is the Alternative Approach for Error?

 For example, you want to change the data type of a column.
-If you will try it without query in SQL Server Management Studio, you will face the saving changes is not permitted error.
+If you try it without query in SQL Server Management Studio, you will face the saving changes is not permitted error.

 - Let us say you want to change the data type of the ProductID column from int to nchar(20).
 You will write the ALTER TABLE statement as: